barcellos-pedro/barcellos-pedro/README.md

 ### Hi there, I'm Pedro and welcome! ✌🏽

-> 👨‍💻 I'm a Software Engineer from Brazil.
+> 👨‍💻 I'm a Software Engineer from Brazil 🇧🇷.

 - 🙂 Pronouns: He/him/his.
 - ☕ Currently working mostly with Javascript on my projects.